Real Estate Deed Solicitation Scams

 Remember to store your original deed in a safe place with all of your other important documents.
 If you lose or misplace the original deed, you may obtain a certified copy from the County Recorder or Registrar of Titles in the county where the property is located.
 A certified copy of the deed may be recorded in any county with the same force and effect that the original deed would have if it were so recorded.

-If you are requested to provide a copy of the deed to your property, ask if the requestor needs a certified copy.
+If you are asked to provide a copy of the deed to your property, find out whether the requestor needs a certified copy.
 Often, a copy is sufficient and will save you the expense of having to pay the additional cost of a certified copy.

 Home Buyer's Handbook